rossrochford/make-it-so/README.md

     IDENTIFIER = GcpInstanceIdentifier
 ```

-This binds a *ResourceModel* object to the concrete resource on the provider.
+This binds a *ResourceModel* in the database to a concrete entity on the provider.
 The `generate()` method derives an id string from the model object and `get_id_from_list_response()` specifies how to fetch this same id from a provider API response.

-It is critical that these two methods are implemented correctly, otherwise Make It So will not track your resources correctly.
+It is critical that these two methods are implemented correctly, otherwise Make It So will not be able to track your resources.

 #### A note on identifiers:

 A quirk of Make It So is that Resource identifiers must be knowable *before* the underlying Resource has been created.
-Therefore an indeterminate unique id returned by the provider will not suffice, because this is only knowable after creation.
+Therefore, an indeterminate unique id returned by the provider upon creation will not suffice.

 In simple setups it may be sufficient to use *ResourceModel.slug* as the identifier.
-Slugs are unique per Resource-type within a Project (enforced by the database).
+Slugs are unique per Resource-type within a Project, this is a database-level constraint.
 When using slugs as identifiers, be sure that your API clients are scoping their queries to the Project so that resource ids don't get confused across Projects.
 Take care also not to reuse provider credentials across multiple Projects.

 ------------------------